Linhó, Sintra: History

 The Igreja da Penha Longa and its Hieronymite convent date originally to the 14th century, but the church's current interior dates from the reign of Cardinal-King Henry I of Portugal, in the 16th century.

 On 12 April 1903, the Grupo União Recreativa do Linhó (Linhó Recreational Union), a society for local civic life, is founded.

 Famed South African poet Roy Campbell lived in Linhó in the 1950s, from 1956 until his death.

-Marcelo Caetano, 101st Prime Minister of Portugal, had his summer home in Linhó.
+Marcelo Caetano, 101st Prime Minister of Portugal and last leader of the Estado Novo regime, had his summer home in Linhó.
 Beginning in 1958, Caetano, then an ousted politician and Rector of the University of Lisbon, began using his Linhó home to host meetings and plan his assent to become Prime Minister, which he became in 1968.
-A street in Linhó is named after him.
+A street is named for him in Linhó, despite attempts to change the name owing to Caetano's relationship to the Estado Novo regime.

 In 1998, Hillary Clinton, then First Lady of the United States, inaugurated the newly built campus of the American International School of Lisbon in Linhó.

 The 1999 Bilderberg Meeting was hosted at the Ritz-Carlton Penha Longa Resort in Quinta da Penha Longa.